Back to the Action

 July 22, 2019 by Don Gentle

 We get excited about Mondays around here!
 After a good day of rest, it is always great to get into the last week of the session.
 We had our typical early boys from climbing and canoeing up at the bell this morning.
 These two programs have the most trips out of camp and always try to get an early start.
 Our paddlers were heading out on a two-day trip that included some sections of the French Broad and the Chattooga Rivers.
-Our climbers

 Our choice period was rocking it today! down by the lake Zoob got a group of staff together to serve up some rootbeer floats on a hot summer day.
 The boys were very excited.
 It starts out as one of those “telephone” exercises I played as a child.
 The event is never announced.
 As the ice cream truck from days gone by, the “float mobile” just shows up down by the water’s edge.
 Word travels fast and quietly through camp.
 By the time it makes it down to the barn rumors have spread that Dolly’s Ice Cream is down at the lake.
 Kids are funny…